burtcorp/regentanz/README.md

   # …
 ```

-And when you compile this with the Regentanz compiler you would get the same CloudFormation template back.
+And when you compile this with the Regentanz compiler you would get the same CloudFormation template back, but in JSON format.

 ### Resource references